mozilla-mobile/FirefoxLite/docs/telemetry.md

-# Firefox Focus for Android
+# Firefox Rocket for Android

 ## Telemetry